-Funds from the Endowment are strategically disbursed and administered by the Legal Foundation of Washington to 23 organizations across our state, helping low-income families address urgent civil legal problems every day.
+Funds from the Endowment are strategically disbursed and administered by the Legal Foundation of Washington to more than forty organizations across the state, helping low-income families address urgent civil legal problems every day.

 According to the 2015 Washington State Civil Legal Needs Study, three out of four Washington residents living below poverty level will face an urgent civil legal crisis every year.
 But only one-quarter of them will have access to legal help.
 The average low-income household in Washington faces more than nine legal issues every year — nearly triple the number from a decade earlier.